Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/localterra/configure.md

-# Configure LocalTerra
+# Configure LocalDaodiseo

-The majority of LocalTerra is implemented through a `docker-compose.yml` file, making it easily customizable.
-You can use LocalTerra as a starting point for setting up your own local Terra testnet with Docker containers.
+The majority of LocalDaodiseo is implemented through a `docker-compose.yml` file, making it easily customizable.
+You can use LocalDaodiseo as a starting point for setting up your own local Daodiseo testnet with Docker containers.

-Out of the box, LocalTerra comes preconfigured with opinionated settings such as:
+Out of the box, LocalDaodiseo comes preconfigured with opinionated settings such as:

 - ports defined for RPC (26657), LCD (1317) and FCD (3060)
 - standard [accounts](accounts.md)